Alf-caput/git-handbook-ufv/README.md

 ## Introduction

-This document intends to show a simple but consistent workflow using Git, it will not focus on how Git works under the hood, but on how to use it efficiently.
+This document intends to show a simple but consistent workflow using Git, it will not focus on how Git works under the hood, but on how to use it effectively.

 Git is a free and open source distributed version control system (VCS), that tracks changes made to a file or set of files over time, allowing developers to manage different versions of their codebase efficiently.